 Christina holds a bachelor’s degree in Nutritional Sciences from Michigan State University and a Master's degree in Public Health from Boston University.
 She also holds certifications in Lean Management and Improvement Capability.
 In her free time, Christina can be found outdoors hiking, camping and kayaking.

-As Program Manager, Amanda Hofer guides clients to achieve and sustain successful implementations.
+As Senior Program Manager, Amanda Hofer guides clients to achieve and sustain successful implementations.
 As an instrumental part of our client’s success, Amanda works with our clients to refine and execute implementation timelines, develop a plan for ensuring milestones are met, and facilitate meetings throughout each project phase.
 Amanda also provides ongoing technical support for I-PASS’s cloud-based tools.
 Amanda ensures our clients implement successfully and sustainably.

 Before joining I-PASS Institute in 2018, Amanda completed a practicum internship at Boston Children’s Hospital as a Pediatric Education Research Assistant.
 In this role, she developed qualitative and quantitative data frameworks for program evaluations in developmental medicine.